GinevraLazzeri/project-site-/another-page3.md

 ![Mixtral_few-shot2](/immagini_markdown/Mixtral_few-shot2.png)

-This is the final corrected version of the Decorative Apparatus page of our dress.
+This is the final corrected version of the Decorative Apparatus page of our dress :

 rdfs:**label** Apparato decorativo 1 del bene culturale 0900750088